Shaposhnikov-Nick/task-tracker-backend/README.md

 Backend for the Task tracker application.
 It is a microservice application.
 The next step in development is the creation of a frontend (planned stack - ReactJS).
+All services are launched in Docker using docker compose.
 ### Build project
 ```
 mvn clean install